This website contains imagery which is only suitable for audiences 18+.

 Comparison of Surgical and Non-Surgical Procedures

-Risks and benefits
+Risks and potential benefits

 Recovery time

 Recovery time for surgical Jaw Augmentation procedures can vary, ranging from a few weeks to several months, depending on the complexity of the surgery.
-Non-surgical procedures usually involve minimal to no downtime, with patients able to resume normal activities immediately or within a few days.
+Non-surgical procedures usually involve little to no downtime, with patients able to resume normal activities immediately or within a few days.

 Costs